WiLGYSeF/smstoxml/README.md

 A tool to manipulate SMS and call backup XML files created by the app *SMS Backup & Restore*.
 Allows you to backup emojis from messages and converts it to valid XML for viewing in browsers.

-To view messages in a browser, make sure the `sms.xml` file is in the same directory as the SMS backup.
+To view messages in a browser, make sure the `sms.xsl` file is in the same directory as the SMS backup `sms.xml`.

 ## Converting Exported XML Backup
 Convert the emojis into valid XML, which can then be viewed on a browser: